deployEMDS/technical-documentation/tests/data_product_publication/provision/data_source_endpoint_provisioning/test_2_1_1_3/result_simpl.md

 ### Statement of assessment
 #### Environment

 The testing environment is an IMEC self-deployed instances of [Simpl-Open](https://code.europa.eu/simpl/simpl-open) on an IONOS Kubernetes cluster, the version used is 1.0.

 #### Tested quality metric and method

 The quality metric for this test is based on the criteria outlined in [iso27001_kpis_subkpis.xlsx](../../../../../design_decisions/background_info/iso27001_kpis_subkpis.xlsx).
 In Phase 1, the focus is on the Functional Suitability metric.
 For detailed information, please refer to the [Comparative criteria (checklists, ...)](./test.md#comparative-criteria-checklists-) section in the test description.

-#### Comparative criteria (checklists, ...)
-[TODO] Describe the comparative criteria used for the test / assessment.
-If possible, align with the criteria used for the same test in the other stack(s).

 #### Expected output
 [TODO] Describe the expected output and how the ranking is calculated